 - Expecting all staff and Proprietors across our schools to ensure they are adhering to and promoting the commitments we make in our Safeguarding Statement. - Ensuring staff are aware of and respond to signs and indicators of child-on-child abuse.
 This includes ensuring that our Designated Safeguarding Lead and other relevant staff have completed training in how to assess and respond to child-on-child abuse.
 For further detail; please refer to Professional Development and Support. - Being clear how we expect our children to behave towards one another.
 Our Behaviour Policy outlines these expectations; how the school will support our children to understand and fulfil them; and how we will prevent and respond to behaviour which falls below our expected standards (including all forms of bullying see our Preventing Bullying Policy).
-Where behaviour also indicates child-on-child abuse; staff will adhere to the processes outlined in this section. - Ensuring we are Teaching our children how to keep safe. - Making sure that children who experience or are at risk of experiencing abuse from other children are identified, feel supported and safeguarded from further harm. - Making sure that children who have caused or are identified as being at risk of being abusive in their behaviour towards other children are identified, supported and safeguarded from engaging in further harmful behaviour. - Making sure that we are taking positive action to ensure that Children who are more vulnerable to child-on-child abuse are not disproportionately impacted by child-on-child abuse in our schools. - Ensuring appropriate supervision at a higher level than in mainstream environments to support and manage our young people, who have often developed behaviours from past trauma which they need help to reflect on and adjust.
+Where behaviour also indicates child-on-child abuse; staff will adhere to the processes outlined in this section. - Ensuring we are Teaching our children how to keep safe. - Making sure that children who experience or are at risk of experiencing abuse from other children are identified, feel supported and safeguarded from further harm. - Making sure that children who have caused or are identified as being at risk of being abusive in their behaviour towards other children are identified, supported and safeguarded from engaging in further harmful behaviour. - Making sure that we are taking positive action to ensure that Children who are more vulnerable to child-on-child abuse are not disproportionately impacted by child-on-child abuse in our schools. - Ensuring appropriate supervision at a higher level than in mainstream environments to support and manage our young people, some of whom have speech language and communication difficulties learning disabilities and autism which can impact on their understanding of appropriate social interactions with others.